boostup/react-semantic-ui-kit/README.md

 ## Usage

-As time goes by, an [Interactive Component Catalog](https://github.com/boostup/react-semantic-ui-kit#interactive-component-catalog) the api documentation should be moved to the catalog.
-However, if a component is not included in the catalog, then its api documentation shall at least be present inside its respective directory to provide usage and demo information to coders who wish to use it early.
+As time goes on, the UI components api documentation should be included in the [Interactive Component Catalog](https://github.com/boostup/react-semantic-ui-kit#interactive-component-catalog).
+However, if a component is not listed in the catalog yet, then its api documentation shall remain inside its respective directory to provide usage and demo information to coders who wish to use it early.

 ---

 ## Demo site

 _This section might disappear in favor of the the [Interactive Component Catalog](https://github.com/boostup/react-semantic-ui-kit#interactive-component-catalog)_.
-However, the demo site contains implemented features which help put real working apps together really quickly.
+However, the demo site contains [implemented features](https://github.com/boostup/react-semantic-ui-kit#features) which help put real working apps together with performance in mind, really quickly.
+I might just create a new repo git 'react-starter-app' which would include the npm package '@source360/react-semantic-ui-kit' or '@source360/'react-rmwc-ui-kit'.

+FYI: [@source360](https://www.npmjs.com/org/source360) is an NPM org I just created.

 ### NPM Scripts